-I kind of see the same thing happening with oxalates.
-On paper, a low oxalate diet makes perfect sense if you buy in to the paradigm most put forth on the topic.
-Oxalates are a toxin that plants such as spinach, beets, nuts, potatoes and sweet potatoes use to defend against us that circulate throughout the body poisoning cells and destroying mitochondria.
+You see the same thing happening with oxalates.
+On paper, a low oxalate diet makes sense if you buy in to a lot of the info put out on the topic.
+Oxalates are a toxin that plants such as spinach, beets, nuts, potatoes and sweet potatoes use to defend against us.
+We absorb them, they circulate throughout the body poisoning cells, and destroying mitochondria.

-The problem is, the data on this is shaky at best, typically in petri dishes, and when we take a look at how oxalate behaves in the body it just seems highly unlikely that consuming oxalates are:
+The problem is, the data on this is shaky at best.
+First of all, most of it is in petri dishes.
+Secondly, when we take a look at how oxalates behave in the body, it’s unlikely that consuming oxalates is either:

 - B)The primary cause of any problem

-But to be clear, they are an issue for a significant number of people and decreasing oxalate intake is an intelligent way to start the process of healing a gut that is sensitive to oxalate.
+But to be clear, they are an issue for a significant number of people.
+At the onset of gut healing, decreasing oxalate intake is an intelligent way to start the process.
 But it’s only the first step and something you should move beyond to address the underlying cause.

 Note: I recently published a bit of a rundown on how we process oxalate on youtube.
-It would probably be useful, but not necessary, to check it out before continuing.
 Click here to check it out if you haven’t already.

 Are oxalates toxins?

 This one is pretty easy to quash right away.
-If oxalates were a human toxin, one would expect to see mortality increase in a population as people consume more of the foods that contain it.
+If oxalates were a human toxin, you’d expect to see mortality increase in a population as people consume more.
 With regard to oxalate, nuts are loaded with them.
 But as nut intake increases, mortality actually decreases.
 This is the opposite effect you’d see with a toxin.

 Similarly, legumes are also high in oxalate, but higher consumption is associated with lower mortality risk.
 It’s not a large effect, but if they were a toxin mortality would increase.
 Soy, another high oxalate food, shows no increase or decrease in mortality with increased intake.
 So it’s hard to really take oxalate as a toxin seriously.
 Mercury, lead, arsenic, and even alcohol are toxins.

 This isn’t to say that people can’t have problems with oxalate.
-People with primary hyperoxaluria have an inborn defect of glyoxylate metabolism that causes them to produce too much oxalate in the body, which elevates the amount of oxalate in the urine.
-These people are much more likely to form kidney stones and can have problems throughout the body when calcium oxalate stones form.
+People with primary hyperoxaluria have a defect in glyoxylate metabolism that increases oxalate production.
+As a result, they have an elevated amount of oxalate in the urine.
+These people are more likely to form kidney stones and can have problems elsewhere when calcium oxalate stones form.

 Secondary/enteric hyperoxaluria occurs via excess absorption from the gut.
-But addressing why this is happening (Leaky gut, inflammation, high fat diet, low calcium intake) should be the major part of the solution, not simply relying on dropping oxalate intake to zero.
+But addressing the cause should be the focus , not dropping oxalate intake to zero.
+Potential causes include leaky gut, inflammation, a high fat diet, and low calcium intake.

 Removal of oxalate from tissues

 As I mentioned, we have a pretty great system for getting rid of oxalate.
-Oxalate is pumped out of cells via a cytoplasmic transporter known as Solute Carrier Family 26 Member 6(SLC26A6) that exchanges chloride outside of the cell for oxalate, sulfate, or bicarbonate inside the cell.
-In other words, when oxalate enters, SLC26A6 kicks it to the curb if there is adequate extracellular chloride.
+Oxalate is pumped out of cells via a transporter known as Solute Carrier Family 26 Member 6(SLC26A6).
+This transporter exchanges chloride outside of the cell for oxalate, sulfate, or bicarbonate inside the cell.
+In other words, when oxalate enters, SLC26A6 kicks it to the out if there is adequate extracellular chloride.